liuliu3dv/RoboVerse/docs/source/metasim/developer_guide/get_extras.md

 2. **Pass** these extras to your simulation **Handler**.
 3. The Handler automatically **binds** these extras, linking them to your simulation.
 4. You then access the custom data at runtime via `handler.get_extra()`.
+Also, get_states will use get_extra to attain extras infomation in states.

 Simplified workflow diagram: